Sulabha Deshpande

+She was awarded Maharashtra State Film Award for Best Actress for film Shantata!
+Court Chalu Aahe.

 Early life

 She was born and brought up in Mumbai, where she studied at Siddhartha College in Fort, Mumbai, and later received a degree in education.

 Career

 Deshpande started her career as a teacher at Chhabildas Boys' High School in Dadar, Mumbai.
 While working there she asked noted playwright, Vijay Tendulkar to write a few plays for her students.
 This started her association with theatre, and in time made her one of the pioneers in the experimental theatre movement of the 1960s, as she joined the group Rangayan, which was founded by Vijaya Mehta, Vijay Tendulkar, Arvind Deshpande and Shriram Lagoo.
 Soon, she started her acting career, though she first received acclaim when she won state-level competitions for her plays like Madhlya Bhintee and Sasaa Ani Kasav.
 After Rangayan dispersed, she along with her husband Arvind Deshpande, and Arun Kakade formed the theatre group, Awishkar in 1971.
 Having played the lead role of Leela Benare in Vijay Tendulkar's noted play Shantata!
 Court Chalu Ahe in 1967 she established her caliber.
 Later she reprised her role in the 1971 film version of the play directed by Satyadev Dubey, which turned out to be breakthrough role in feature films.
 Thereafter she went on to work extensively both in Hindi cinema as well as Marathi cinema, and directors like Shyam Benegal, through the height of Indian new wave cinema, in the 1970s and 1980s.

 Awishkar was housed in the Chhabildas Hall at the Chhabildas Boys' High School, Mumbai, and thus gave rise to Chabildas theatre movement of amateur theatre.
 It also holds adult education workshops and trains young adults.
 Soon, she established the Chandrashala, the children's theatre wing of Awishkar, and directed plays like Baba Harvale Ahet, Raja Ranila Ghaam Hava and Pandit Pandit Tujhi Akkal Shendit and notably the Sangeet Natak, Durga jhali Gauri (Durga Became Gauri) in 1982, a dance drama with a cast of seventy children.
 She later directed the Hindi film version of the play Raja Ranila Ghaam Hava in 1978.
 After nearly 18 years of its establishment, Awishkar's association with Chhabildas school ended and the group restarted at the Mahim Municipal School, where it continues to hold its theatre productions, workshops and annual school production of Durga jhali Gauri performed by a new cast each year.
 Notable Bollywood actors Nana Patekar and Urmila Matondkar have been students of Chandrashala.

 She was playing the role of Grandmother-in-law in Zee Marathi's Serial Asmita.